mahtyns/myshop-ecommerce-store/README.md

 You will also see any lint errors in the console.

 ## WIP
-- Search Product & Filter Options
+- Search Product ✅, Sort ✅ & Filter Options
 - Send Email after purchase
 - Discount coupons
+- Product Page
+- Mobile Version

 ## Structure